My intent here is to define alignment in more certain terms and to provide a framework for discussion and analysis.

 What do you think of the work of Jim and Michele McCarthy?
 Their

-is the best method I've seen to accomplish alignment in a team because the alignment is based on aligning the individual values before focussing the team value - and the alignment focusses on universal values in the form of "virtues" behind all personal wants.
+"Alignment Protocol" is the best method I've seen to accomplish alignment in a team because the alignment is based on aligning the individual values before focussing the team value - and the alignment focusses on universal values in the form of "virtues" behind all personal wants.